John-Njau/John-Njau/README.md

 - Full-Stack Software Engineer.

-- An IT Systems Auditor and Consultant when not writing code.
+- IT Systems Auditor and Consultant when not writing code.

 - If you have a project or looking to collaborate reach me at <a href=' mailto:johnnjaunjoroge@gmail.com'>johnnjaunjoroge@gmail.com</a>.